Mandatory Department Application

 All students must have official transcripts from each college attended sent to the UMMC Office of Students Records and Registrar.
 All transcripts and documents submitted to the Office of Student Records and Registrar in support of an application become the property of the University of Mississippi Medical Center and will not be returned to an applicant or forwarded to another school or individual.

-Transcripts and documents should be sent to:
+Transcripts, fingerprint cards and other supporting documents should be sent to:

 Office of Student Records and Registrar,